 Maine Education Association Position on Common Core State Standards

-- The re-evaluation of CCSS as part of the Maine Learning Results in light of problems such as developmental appropriateness, lack of professional development for educators, lack of resources for student learning, etc.
+- re-evaluate CCSS as part of the Maine Learning Results in light of problems such as developmental appropriateness and lack of clarity;

-- Adequate and sufficient time and training to ensure proper implementation of CCSS
+- provide sufficient time and training to ensure proper implementation of standards.